subhashydv/subhashydv.github.io/content/posts/kotlin.md

    }
 }
 ```
-Similarly We have many more differences in syntax of kotlin and java.
+We have many more differences in syntax of kotlin and java.

 ### Null Safety :
 Null safety is another area where Kotlin differs from Java.
 In Java, it's possible to have null values assigned to a variable, which can lead to null pointer exceptions at runtime.
 Kotlin, on the other hand, requires you to explicitly define whether a variable can be null or not.
 This makes it easier to avoid null pointer exceptions during runtime.